jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 # Verb valence increasing

-# "Verb phrases"
+# Verb phrases

 Here the term *verb phrase* means something like *could have been planning*.
-In the context of generative syntax, this is the VP shell minus all arguments.
+In the context of generative syntax, this is the VP shell *minus* all arguments.
+It is NOT the VP in S → NP VP: the latter *contains* all arguments (beside the subject).
 The VP shell is usually one or more complete phases and in this sense may be considered as a syntactic phrase.

 # Verb morphology

-# Noun phrases
+# General structure of noun phrases

 A noun phrase can be made up by
 - a head [noun](#nouns), or
-- a pronoun or a demonstrative and zero, one or more [modifiers](#modifier), which may be
+- a pronoun or a demonstrative and zero, one or more NP modifiers, which may be
   - [adjectives](#adjective), which may be in comparative or superlative form, or participles TODO: infinite, participles, norminalization
   - a cardinal or ordinal number, and/or a [quantifier](#pro-forms), and/or a [demonstrative](#pro-forms) (which may be analyzed as a subclass of adjectives in some languages, for example in English)
     - Note that a demonstrative seemingly as a modifier may actually be an apposition, like *[that one]* in